KaiTheRedNinja/Jumbleum/Notes.docc/Computing/Topics/Data Representation.md

 Another number system often used when working with computers is Base-16, or hexadecimal.
 It has 16 distinct digits, 0-9 and A-F. A-F represents the numbers 10-15.

-These are not the only numerical bases, you can theoretically have any num- ber system with any number.
+These are not the only numerical bases, you can theoretically have any number system with any number.
 The examples below are not tested, and are here for enrichment.

 Base-8, octal, is used to represent Unix File Permissions (and was used in the early days of computing).

-Base-60, sexagesimal, is used in measuring time, angles (in degrees), bear- ings, and geographic coordinates.
+Base-60, sexagesimal, is used in measuring time, angles (in degrees), bearings, and geographic coordinates.

 ## Applications of Number Systems